-The organs inside a woman's pelvis include the womb (uterus), the bladder, and the lower bowel (rectum).
+The organs inside a woman's pelvis include the womb (uterus), the bladder and the back passage (rectum).
 Normally, these are supported and held in position by certain structures including ligaments and the muscles at the bottom of the pelvis (pelvic floor muscles).

 What are the different types of genitourinary prolapse?

-Different types of GU prolapse can occur depending on which pelvic organ, or organs, might have dropped down into the vagina.
+Different types of genitourinary (GU) prolapse can occur, depending on which pelvic organ, or organs, might have dropped down into the vagina.
 Generally, GU prolapse can be divided into the following, depending on which part of the pelvis it affects.
 However, GU prolapse may affect different parts of the pelvis at the same time.

 Prolapse affecting the front (anterior) part of the pelvis

 - There can be prolapse of the urethra (the tube along which urine passes from the bladder to the outside) into the vagina.
 The medical term for this is a urethrocele.

 - There can be prolapse of the bladder into the vagina.
 The medical term for this is a cystocele.